 Kunisaki Yukito is a traveler running low on money who lives day-to-day by performing a telekinetic puppet show.
 His travels, however, have a deeper meaning, one he's been trying to push away: for a thousand years now, his family has been searching for a girl with a curse upon her.
-A series of girls in town - cute, immature Misuzu; sly, friendly Kano; and quiet, peaceful Minagi - present themselves as suspects to be this "girl in the sky", as they all have mysterious dreams of flying and connections to the spirit world that unfold along with their problems in the present day.
-If the girl isn't found and somehow saved, once she reaches a certain age or finds someone dear to her heart, she will become very ill, lose her memories, and die...Not to be confused with the French electronica duo, the graphic novel, or the stuff you're breathing.
+A series of girls in town - cute, immature Misuzu; sly, friendly Kano; and quiet, serene Minagi - present themselves as possible candidates to be this "girl in the sky", as they all have mysterious dreams of flying and connections to the spirit world that unfold along with their problems in the present day.
+If the girl isn't found and somehow saved, once she reaches a certain age or finds someone dear to her heart, she will become very ill, lose her memories, and die...

 This program provides examples of:

 - Achey Scars: Yukito was born with a scar that suddenly relives the time that his past life received the same scar, causing Yukito to collapse to the floor.

 - Justified.
 His past life was the victim of a curse for being too close to Kanna, resulting in the wound not healing properly.
 Yukito began to suffer it because was likewise getting too close to Kanna's own reincarnation of that time period, Misuzu.